jwoglom/tconnectsync/README.md

 Here are a few examples of reasons why you might want to adjust the enabled synchronization features:

 * If you currently input boluses into Nightscout manually with comments, then you may wish to _disable the `BOLUS` synchronization feature_ so that there are no duplicated boluses in Nightscout.
-* If you want to see Sleep and Exercise Mode data appear in Nightscout, then you may with to _enable the `PUMP_EVENTS` synchronization feature_.
+* If you want to see Sleep and Exercise Mode data appear in Nightscout, then you may wish to _enable the `PUMP_EVENTS` synchronization feature_.
-* If you want to automatically update your Nightscout insulin profile settings from your pump, then you may want to _enable the `PROFILES` synchronization feature_.
+* If you want to automatically update your Nightscout insulin profile settings from your pump, then you may wish to _enable the `PROFILES` synchronization feature_.

 These synchronization features are enabled by default:

 * `BASAL`: Basal data
 * `BOLUS`: Bolus data

-The following synchronization features can be optionally enabled:

-* `PROFILES`: Insulin profile information, including segments, basal rates, correction factors, carb ratios, and the profile which is active.
 * `PUMP_EVENTS`: Events reported by the pump.
 Includes support for the following:
-  * Site/Cartridge Change (occurs for both a site change and a cartridge change)
-  * Empty Cartridge/Pump Shutdown (from my investigation, occurs either when the cartridge runs out of insulin OR you hard-shut off the pump)
-  * User Suspended (occurs when you manually disable insulin delivery)
-  * Exercise Mode (in Nightscout, appears with a start and end time)
+  * Alarms, like cartridge out-of-insulin or pump malfunction
+  * Basal suspension (user or pump-initiated) and resume
+  * Cartridge, cannula, and tubing filled
-  * Sleep Mode (in Nightscout, appears with a start and end time)
+  * Sleep and exercise modes
-* `IOB`: Insulin-on-board data.
-Only the most recent IOB entry is saved to Nightscout, as an "activity".
-The Nightscout UI does not currently display this information.
-In order to read this value, you need to query the Nightscout activity API endpoint.
-If you don't know what that means, then there is no reason to enable this option.

-The following synchronization features are considered to be in alpha, and haven't been widely tested.
-If you want to use them, [set `ENABLE_TESTING_MODES=true` for them to show up](https://github.com/jwoglom/tconnectsync/blob/master/tconnectsync/features.py#L29):
-* `BOLUS_BG`: Adds BG readings which are associated with boluses on the pump into the Nightscout treatment object.
-It will determine whether the BG reading was automatically filled via the Dexcom connection on the pump or was manually entered by seeing if the BG reading matches the current CGM reading as known to the pump at that time.
-Support for this is nearly complete.
+* `PROFILES`: Insulin profile information, including segments, basal rates, correction factors, carb ratios, and the profile which is active.

+The following synchronization features can be optionally enabled:
 * `CGM`: Adds Dexcom CGM readings from the pump to Nightscout as SGV (sensor glucose value) entries.
-This should only be used in a situation where xDrip/Dexcom Share/etc. is not used and the pump connection to the CGM will be the only source of CGM data to Nightscout.
-This requires additional testing before it should be considered ready.
+This should only be used in a situation where xDrip/Dexcom Share/etc. is not used and the pump connection to the CGM will be the only source of CGM data to Nightscout. **THIS WILL DELIVER CGM DATA WITH A SIGNIFICANT (>30 MINUTE) LAG AND SHOULD NOT BE USED AS A REPLACEMENT FOR DEXCOM SHARE OR OTHER REAL TIME MONITORING.**

 To specify custom synchronization features, pass the names of the desired features to the `--features` flag, e.g.: